InvisibleGit/goos-kotlin/README.md

 Also note that in `ApplicationRunner`'s `startBiddingIn()` we needed to comment out:
 `showsSniperStatus("", 0, 0, textFor(SniperState.JOINING));`, but that will be resolved very soon.

+#### Step 02 - Adding Items through the User Interface

+##### Commit 1 - Update the Test & Adding an Action Bar

+Combines two sections of the book, so that we also implement the newly added test.

+Since we no longer pass auctions as command line params, for now we disable `main.joinAuction()` calls in `Main.main()`.